niklasf/python-chess/README.rst

 Installing
 ----------

+Requires Python 3.7+.
 Download and install the latest release:

 ::